trixi-framework/TrixiParticles.jl/validation/poiseuille_carreau_2d/README.md

 julia --project=run validation/poiseuille_carreau_2d/validation_poiseuille_carreau_2d.jl
 ```

-The default uses `ny = 50`, `t_end_factor = 0.1`, and analytical initial
+The default uses `ny = 50`, `t_end_factor = 0.1`, analytical initial conditions,
-conditions so it can be run quickly while still checking the numerical profile
-against the analytical solution.
+`WendlandC2Kernel`, no particle shifting, and a timestamped output root.
+The
+timestamp avoids mixing a new interrupted run with stale VTU files from an older
+run.
+Strict steady-profile error bounds are checked for analytical initial
+conditions.
+Newtonian-start runs are useful as transient relaxation experiments,
+but they skip those steady-profile assertions by default because shear-thinning
+and shear-thickening cases can require much longer physical times to relax.

 To change parameters from an interactive Julia session, use `trixi_include`: